-I was recently astounded when I heard of a value fund manager that had to invest in companies that have a high weighting in a particular index because he had institutional investors (read large investors in the fund) that would withdraw their funds should his performance deviate too much from the index.
+I was recently astounded when I heard of a value fund manager that had to invest in companies that have a high weighting in a particular index because he had institutional investors (read large investors in the fund) that would withdraw their money if his performance deviated too much from the index.

-This is ludicrous, why invest with a value manager if all you really want market index performance?
+This is madness, why invest with a value manager if all you really want is index performance?
 You want a value manager to do what he does best, search and invest in undervalued companies.

 4. You have no benchmark

-As a private investor you only have one goal in mind, the real after tax growth of your investment portfolio each year irrespective of what the market does.
+As a private investor you only have one goal in mind, the real after tax growth of your money each year irrespective of what the market does.

 Call me conservative but I do not consider it a good year if I have lost 25% while the market has lost 40%.

-I am sure your goal is the same.
+I am sure you think the same way.

 Fund managers however only have one goal, beating the benchmark irrespective of return.
 I cannot remember how many times I have heard a fund manager say that he has to remain fully invested in his investment area as that is what his investors expect of him.

-Just think of what happened to investors in fully invested technology funds as the internet bubble deflated.
+Just think of what happened to investors in fully invested technology funds as the internet bubble burst.

 5. You can focus and ignore